ibrahimelhadeg/blog/source/_drafts/choosing-authentication-strategy.md

 module.exports = router;
 ```

 Finally, we have an entire Angular app in the `angular/` directory.
 I generated this using the `ng new` command.
-The only tweaks made to this so far are in `./angular/angular.json` and `./angular/src/app/app-routing.module.ts` (auto generated by the generator).
+The only tweaks made to this so far are in `./angular/angular.json`.

 ```typescript
 // File: ./angular/angular.json